| Case

 techniques have developed.
 Consequently these methods are no longer

-The second area that Galleon looked at was the pay-per-click search
+used and their ranking has progressively slipped away.
+Sponsored sites and pay-per-click The second area that Galleon looked at was the pay-per-click search

 engines, such as Overture, Google adwords and Espotting.
 With these